i-asgor/gmail/README.md

 8. Get client id and client secret
 9. Save it in a safe place

-We'll do everything in main.go file, and register 3 URL handlers:
+We'll do everything in main.go file:

 1. /
 2. /login